ICE is trying to 'intimidate' 21 Savage into leaving the country, lawyer says

 If deported, Abraham-Joseph potentially faces a ban from the U.S. of at least 10 years on the allegations that he overstayed his visa alone, and would need a waiver to come back to the country even as a visitor, she said.

-Because the rapper reportedly dropped out of high school and was convicted on drug charges in 2014, he would not have currently qualified for relief from DACA, which allows children of illegal immigrants to remain in the United States if they were under 16 when their parents brought them to the country and if they arrived by 2007, she said.
+Because the rapper reportedly dropped out of high school and was convicted on drug charges in 2014, he would not have currently qualified for relief under DACA.
+The program allows children of immigrants who are in the country illegally to remain in the U.S. if they were younger than 16 when their parents brought them and if they arrived by 2007, she said.

-The Trump administration moved to end the program in late 2017, but federal courts in San Francisco, New York, and Washington blocked that attempt.
-In January, the U.S. Supreme Court took no action on the program's future, a move that required the government to keep the program going for at least 10 more months.
+The administration of President Donald Trump moved to end the program in late 2017, but federal courts in San Francisco, New York and Washington, D.C., blocked that attempt.
+In January, the U.S. Supreme Court took no action on the program's future, a move that required the government to keep it going for at least 10 more months.